alex-free/alex-free.github.io/dusk-downgrade/readme.md

 ### How Are Errors Handled?

 Certian aspects of Turdus_ra1n (exploiting SEP, booting exploited iOS) can fail the first time.
 This is why Dusk Downgrade has very extensive if-fail-then-retry logic.
 It will eventually work, and it won't continue the proccess until it does.
 So don't be discouraged when it says `Something went wrong, lets try that again` because it's really just working as intended and trying again (sometimes many times to get that PTEBlock) does eventually work out.
 One exception to this is if turdusra1n/turdus_merula crashes at `- <Log> checkm8 setup stage`.
 If your stuck here for a long time (more then 30 seconds) I would `ctrl+c` to exit dusk downgrade, unpulg the USB-A to Lightning cable from the USB port on the Mac, then plug it back in before running the `dusk` command again.
 Unfortunately I don't have a better solution for this yet as it is a turdus merula problem.
 In a similar vein to above, if you fail to enter DFU mode when prompted or the custom ramdisk fails to boot dusk downgrade notices this and goes back to correct it.

-### What Has Dusk Downgrade Been Tested On?

-I have extensively tested Dusk Downgrade with 2 different iPhone 6S Pluses with MacBook Airs on Mac OS 12 as well as a Mac mini on Mac OS 10.12.
-It is reported to work on even the latest Mac OS.
-Linux support was developed on Fedora Linux.

 ## Credits